NCI-HPCDI/cylc-workflow/cylc8-guide.md

 ## Step 4: verify your MOSRS account information

-To enable access to the MOSRS, please execute the following command
+To enable access to the MOSRS, please execute the following command ( providing you alreay have a MOSRS account)
 ```
 mosrs-auth
 ```